IN MOTORCOACH CRASHES SINCE 1990

 Motorcoach Crashes: A Serious Transportation Safety Problem

 Motorcoaches are intercity passenger buses that carry a driver and up to 55 passengers.
-Nearly 605 million motor coach trips were taken in 2013.
+The motorcoach industry in North America provided 574.6 million passenger trips in 2017.
 Students (21%) and senior citizens (28.3%) account for nearly half of all journeys taken on motorcoaches.

 The National Transportation Safety Board (NTSB) has investigated numerous fatal crashes involving motorcoaches beginning with an incident in 1968 in Baker, California which resulted in 19 passenger fatalities.